pallets/quart/README.rst

 <https://docs.python.org/3/library/asyncio.html>`_ in a Flask app.
 See the `docs <https://pgjones.gitlab.io/quart/>`_.

+Quart extends the Flask-API by adding support for

+- HTTP/1.1, including chunked transfer-encoded requests and pipelining.
+- Websockets.
-Quart accepts requests and serves responses via HTTP/1.1 or HTTP/2.
-The HTTP/2 support includes the ability to server push.
+- HTTP/2, including the ability to server push.

 Quickstart